 In the seventh century, Arab invaders overran the Tunisian Berber tribes, Tunisia's original inhabitants.
 This eventually led to an almost complete Islamization and Arabization of the people of that country.

-The belief in jinnis also still exists.
-These are-according to Muslim legend-spirits capable of assuming human or animal form and exercising influence over people.
-The Arab believe that such a spirit can possess a human by entering through the brain, and can only be removed in ceremonies performed by a "seer" skilled in "jinn-lore."
+Many, especially those in rural areas, adhere to pre-Islamic beliefs jinnis—spirits capable of assuming human or animal form and exercising influence over people.
+The Arab believe that such a spirit can possess a human by entering through the brain and can only be removed in ceremonies performed by a "seer" skilled in "jinn-lore."

 * Scripture Prayers for the Arab, Tunisian in Libya.